anastasia-tsvetkova/anastasia-tsvetkova.github.io/research.md

 ![Figure](assets/images/BeppoSAX.jpeg){: width="300px"}

-The combination of Konus-Wind (KW) (20 keV–15 MeV) and BeppoSAX/WFC (2–28 keV) provideы a broadband spectral coverage crucial for identifying synchrotron radiation as the dominant emission mechanism in GRB prompt phases.
+The combination of Konus-Wind (KW) (20 keV–15 MeV) and BeppoSAX/WFC (2–28 keV) provides a broadband spectral coverage crucial for identifying synchrotron radiation as the dominant emission mechanism during the GRB prompt phase.
 It also allows studies of multi-component GRB emission.
-Currently, we are finishing joint analysis of a couple of dozen of GRBs with phenomenological spectral models implying both thermal and non-thermal radiation.
+Currently, we are finishing joint analysis of a couple of dozen of GRBs using phenomenological spectral models implying both thermal and non-thermal radiation.

 # &nbsp;

-**Multi-Dimensional Classification of GRBs in their rest-frame**
+**Multi-Dimensional classification of GRBs in their rest-frame**

 ![Figure](assets/images/multi-d_clustering.png){: width="300px"}

-Moving beyond the simplistic long-soft/short-hard dichotomy, multi-dimensional rest-frame classification reveals a richer GRB taxonomy linked to progenitors, central engines, and jet physics.
+Moving beyond the simplistic long-soft/short-hard dichotomy, multi-dimensional rest-frame classification can reveal a richer GRB taxonomy linked to progenitors, central engines, and jet physics.
 Machine learning and multi-wavelength data are key to unlocking this complexity.

 # &nbsp;